phuocchubeo123/apsi-fyp/progress_journal.md

 - Added openssl.
 - I have also kind of figured out where to put these files in this folder structure.

+23/3/2024:
+I am trying to do permutation-based cuckoo hashing for the receiver.
+I am looking at receiver.cpp file, where I put a placeholder there, and will use permutation-based cuckoo hashing in it.

 What's next:
 - First look at the cuckoo.h file, and figure out what is needed to do cuckoo hashing.